-"Proactive Deduplication" refers to what Salsa CRM does automatically with potential duplicate records that are pushed down to it from Salsa Engage.
+"Proactive Deduplication" refers to what Salsa CRM does automatically with NEW potential duplicate records that are pushed down to it from Salsa Engage.
+(Note, you'll manage conflicting updates for existing records with the Constituent Update Queue).
 While Salsa CRM and Salsa Engage each have their own deduplication algorithms, Salsa CRM enables you to deduplicate new records that were pushed down from Salsa Engage.
 Salsa CRM then pushes the deduplicated records back up to Salsa Engage.

 Note: Proactive Deduplication is not an option for Salsa users who do not have Salsa CRM.
 Salsa CRM performs proactive deduplication automatically on only new records that are pushed down from Salsa Engage.
 It will not actively scan existing records for duplicates.
 There is no option for manually running proactive deduplication.
 See Constituent Merge Utility for directions on how to find and process duplicates manually in Salsa CRM.